Soda Hall, Computer Science building on Hearst Ave.

 Program Basics

-• Focused on inter-disciplinary study and more experience in aligned technical fields such as Physics, Materials Science, Statistics, Biology, etc., and/or professional disciplines such as Management of Technology, Business, Law and Public Policy.
+• Focused on interdisciplinary study and more experience in aligned technical fields such as Physics, Materials Science, Statistics, Biology, etc., and/or professional disciplines such as Management of Technology, Business, Law and Public Policy.

-• Participants in program are self-funded.
+• Program participants are self-funded.

 Program Policies